Sometimes an event can punch a hole to show the darkness beyond. Short Shots March 2019

 My eyes followed her finger and saw two strangers coming our way.
 They started running.

 I grabbed Mia’s arm and pulled.
 “Mia, this way.”
 Running while looking back, Mia stumbled, fell, and pulled me down.
 Sky and sand rolled.
 I pulled her up and we dashed to Dad’s boat.
-When the pair saw us getting into the boat, they reversed direction to another boat.
+When the pair saw us getting into the boat, they reversed direction.
+I saw they were going to chase us in another boat.

 I yelled, “Another island.
 We can’t go into town.
 They’ll cut us off...
 The island is like a jungle.
 We can lose them.”